Anie44/Deathmatch-Gamemode/README.md

 This game project is currently only available in third person however, animations for each movement is provided.

-*Note: The development of the parkour movement was made easier by DavieDev on YouTube*
+*Note: DavieDev on YouTube made understanding this concept easier and was instrumental in this development*

 *GIFs last updated 1/10/23*